15 Top-Rated Day Trips from Toronto

 The town of Gravenhurst lies on the shores of Lake Muskoka in the heart of southern Ontario's cottage country.
 This famous lake, with summer cottages owned by some of Canada's most well-known film stars and personalities, is a beautiful introduction to Ontario's wilderness landscape.

-Two steamships, the RMS Segwun and the Wenonah II, offer tours of the lake to see the rocky shores and towering pines, as well as the lakeside cottages, many of which are multi-million dollar mansions.
+Two steamships operated by Muskoka Steamships, the RMS Segwun and the Wenonah II, offer tours of the lake to see the rocky shores and towering pines, as well as the lakeside cottages, many of which are multi-million dollar mansions.

 These cruises last between one and four hours depending on the type of tour.
 Options include a basic one- or two-hour cruise, a lunch cruise, a sunset dinner cruise, and a Millionaires Row sightseeing cruise.
 Specialty cruises also take place on holidays.

-For nature lovers, the municipality maintains a number of hiking and walking trails in the area, and on the edge of town is the Buckwallow Cycling Center, with well laid out mountain biking trails through the forest.
+For nature lovers, the municipality maintains a number of hiking and walking trails in the area.

 Gravenhurst is about two hours north of Toronto.
 Beyond Gravenhurst on Highway 169 is the little town of Bala, another popular summertime destination in cottage country, with an ice-cream soda shop, a bakery, a couple of restaurants, the Bala Falls, and frequent live entertainment by well-known bands.